Halloween Special: Scary Online Interview Stories: 2025 Edition

 Scary campfire stories:

 If, like me, you were one of those kids who were sent away to summer camp, much to the joy of our parents, this will be something you can relate to.
-As night fell around the campfire, Bob, the camp counselor, began to tell scary ghost stories, which for the most part, were simplistic and unimaginative.
+As night fell around the campfire, Bob, the camp counselor, began to tell scary ghost stories, which, for the most part, were simplistic and unimaginative.
 However, when he put the flashlight under his chin for effect, it would light up his face, which became distorted in a strange, frightening, and psychotic way.
 This was when things got scary, and you began to hear strange noises in the woods, getting closer and closer.

-Now switch to the 2020 mid-pandemic online interview.
+Now switch to the online interview.
 The slightly nervous candidate looks down (or up) at his laptop with the lighting above or below his face.
 As with the camp counselor, this is not the candidate's best look and is creepy, leading me to online interview tip number one.

 Online Interview - Tip 1: Don't look like Bob, the scary camp counselor.

-Camera positioning: First, don't use your phone or iPad.
-Use your computer or laptop and position the camera at eye level.
-Ideally, put it on a stand or, if you don't have a computer stand, a few thick books, so the camera is at the correct level.
-Do your best to simulate how it would look if you sat across from someone at a restaurant or coffee shop.
+Try to imagine how it would look if you were sitting across from someone at a restaurant or coffee shop.
 You don't look down on them, and you don't look up at them.
-Keep your laptop or computer at an even level.
+Keep your laptop or computer at a consistent height.
 Please test it out with your family member or friend well before the interview, so that it looks right, and ask them for feedback.

 Werewolves and Vampires lurking in the house: